Applications for the 2022 5-year MOC process

-This year, the 5-year Maintenance of Certification (MOC) application is online through the Board's new web portal.
-Diplomates will be able to access the MOC application starting July 1, 2019 through the portal by clicking the "Sign in" button on the top of this page.
-If this is your first time signing into the portal, please contact the Board office to obtain your username and password.
+The 5-year Maintenance of Certification (MOC) application is online through the Board's new web portal.
+Starting June 20, 2022, Diplomates are able to access the MOC application through the portal by clicking the "Sign in" button on the top of this page.
+If this is your first time signing into the portal, please contact the Board office to obtain your username and instructions on how to create a new password.
 Once you are on your portal page, you should first update your contact information on the Profile Tab.
 You can also personalize your portal page by adding an optional photo.

-The 5-year MOC application can be accessed by clicking the Application Button that will appear on the left-side of your portal page on July 1, 2019.
+If eligible, the 5-year MOC application can be accessed by clicking the Application Button that will appear on the left-side of your portal page.

 Diplomates, who did not complete their 5-year MOC in their fifth (5th) year of their certification cycle, will be assessed an additional $350 late fee for each year they are late.